-The present crisis started, when the central government divested the powers of the CBI director Alok Verma and appointed Nageshwar Rao to take over as interim chief of CBI.
+The present crisis started when the central government divested the powers of the CBI director Alok Verma and appointed Nageshwar Rao to take over as interim chief of CBI.

-With time the Santhanam Committee on Prevention of Corruption recommends the establishment of CBI.
+With time the Santhanam Committee on Prevention of Corruption recommended the establishment of CBI.
 The CBI was then established by a resolution of the Ministry of Home Affairs.
 The Ministry of Personnel eventually took over the responsibility of CBI and now it plays the role of an attached office.